emrecengdev/TicTacToe-python/README.md

 ## How to Play
 1. Choose the 'Play' option from the main menu.
 2. Player 1 will use 'X' and Player 2 will use 'O'.
-3. Players will take turns to input their move in the format `row,col` - for example, `1,3` for row 1, column 3.
+3. Players simply enter the number of the square they want to mark.
-4. The first player to get 3 of their marks in a row (up, down, across, or diagonally) is the winner.
+4. 4.
+The first player to get 3 of their marks in a row (up, down, across, or diagonally) is the winner.

 https://github.com/emrecengdev/TicTacToe-python/assets/76089961/7d561c8a-8efc-4b6f-a45e-7c1e77b66a1f